 My Mom stared at me.
 “Umm . . . yes,” she said, rather cautiously.

-This was a new topic of conversation for me and I'm sure she was wondering where I was going with it.
+This was a new topic of conversation for me and I'm sure she was wondering where I was going with this.

 “Well, the movie I just saw starred the cutest guy ever!”
 I said enthusiastically.